Confirmed Team Europe Ryder Cup Pairings vs USA In Rome On Day 1

 The pairings for the four foursome matches in the morning session on Friday – Day 1 of the 2023 Ryder Cup were officially announced at the Opening Ceremony at Marco Simone.

-Captain Luke Donald has opted for three entirely new pairings, with the only pairing that have played together before being Jon Rahm and Tyrrell Hatton.
-They get things underway for the Europeans, teeing off at 1:35 EST against the US team of Scottie Scheffler and Sam Burns.
+Captain Luke Donald opted for three entirely new pairings, with the only pairing that have played together before being Jon Rahm and Tyrrell Hatton.
+It started perfectly for the Europeans, with the Rahm/Hatton pairing winning the first match 4&3, followed by another 4&3 triumph for Ludvig Aberg and Viktor Hovland.

-Next up for Team Europe is rookie Ludvig Aberg, who has been paired with reigning FedEx Cup champion Viktor Hovland.
-The third Team Europe pairing sees Irishman Shane Lowry paired alongside Austrian golf superstar, Sepp Straka.
+The pairing of Shane Lowry and Sepp Straka produced a third win for Europe in the morning with a 2&1 victory.
+The fourth and final fourball match saw Rory McIlroy and Tommy Fleetwood defeat the Schauffele/Cantlay pairing 2&1.

-The fourth and final foursomes pairing for the Europeans sees four-time major champion Rory McIlroy partnered with stellar Ryder Cup performer Tommy Fleetwood.
-They face the strong European pairing of Xander Schauffele and Patrick Cantlay.
+The fourball Ryder Cup pairings for the afternoon golf session have now been announced too.
+Viktor Hovland and Tyrrell Hatton get things going for the Europeans, with Jon Rahm paired with rookie Nicolai Hojgaard in game two.

-The fourball Ryder Cup pairings for the afternoon golf session won’t be announced until the conclusion of the four foursomes matches in the morning.
-Depending on who plays well and who wins points for Team Europe may well determine who Luke Donald selects for the afternoon fourball session.
+Experienced Ryder Cup player Justin Rose is paired with debutant Robert MacIntyre in the third fourball pairing, with Rory McIlroy & Matt Fitzpatrick the fourth a final fourball pairing on Day 1 of the 2023 Ryder Cup.

-It is likely that both captain’s utilize all 12 golfers in their squad during the opening two session on Day 1.
-This is so they can get an idea of who is playing well, who is in form and who may be struggling ever so slightly on the golf course.
+This means Luke Donald has utilized his full 12-man squad squad during the opening two session on Day 1.
+This is so he can get an idea of who is playing well, who is in form and who may be struggling ever so slightly on the golf course.

 RELATED: 2023 Ryder Cup Betting Picks, Predictions, Preview & Odds